Vertex operators and 2-representations of quantum affine algebras: Introduction

 \subsection{Generalization to other Kac-Moody algebras}

-The essential idea at the core of our construction is that 2-representations of $\h$ (respectively $\widehat{\h}$) give rise to 2-representation of $\hg$ (respectively $\widehat{\hg}$).
+The essential idea at the core of our construction is that 2-representations of $\h$ give rise to 2-representation of $\hg$.
 On the other hand, the only input data used to define 2-representations of $\h$ is the finite dimensional algebra $B^\G := \C[\G] \ltimes \wedge^*(\C^2)$, where $\G \subset SL_2(\C)$ is the finite subgroup associated to the Dynkin diagram of $\hg$ using the McKay correspondence.
-Thus we obtain what can be viewed as a categorical form of the McKay correspondence: starting from the finite subgroup $\G \subset SL_2(\C)$, we construct the finite-dimensional algebra $B^\G$, and using this algebra we construct 2-representations of the associated quantum affine (and toroidal) algebra.
+Thus we obtain what can be viewed as a categorical form of the McKay correspondence: starting from the finite subgroup $\G \subset SL_2(\C)$, we construct the finite-dimensional algebra $B^\G$, and using this algebra we construct 2-representations of the associated quantum affine algebra.

 The algebra $B^\G$ can be described directly in terms of the underlying affine Dynkin diagram without direct reference to the finite group $\G$.
-This description suggests how to generalize the constructions of this paper to other Kac-Moody type.
-More general Kac-Moody algebras are not the main subject of this paper and will be discussed elsewhere (namely in \cite{CLi3}).
-For completeness, we briefly describe how to generalize the algebra $B^\G$ to other Dynkin types.
+This description suggests how to generalize some of the constructions of this paper to other Kac-Moody type.
+We hope to describe the details elsewhere, and for the time being content ourselves with briefly describing how to generalize the algebra $B^\G$ to other Dynkin types.

 Fix a simply laced Dynkin diagram $D$ and choose an orientation of the edges.
 Let $\C[dD]$ denote the path algebra of the doubled quiver $dD$.
 Thus a path in $dD$ is described as a sequence of vertices $(a_1 | a_2 | \dots | a_k)$ where $a_i$ and $a_{i+1}$ are connected by an edge in $D$.
 We define $B^D$ to be the quotient of $\C[dD]$ by the two sided ideal generated by \begin{itemize} \item $(a|b|c)$ if $a \ne c$ and \item $(a|b|a) + (a|c|a)$ whenever $a$ is connected to both $b$ and $c$. \end{itemize} The algebra $B^D$ can be used to define a 2-category which categorifies the Heisenberg algebra $\mathfrak{h}_D$ associated to the root lattice of $D$.
 Just like in \cite{CLi1}, one can also categorify the Fock space modeled on this lattice.
-Then the categorical vertex operators in this paper easily generalize and give 2-representations of the quantum group associated to $D$.
+Then the categorical vertex operators in this paper easily generalize and give 2-representations of the affine quantum algebra associated to $D$.

 The algebra $B^D$ appears in \cite{HK}, where it is called the skew zig-zag algebra.
 In that paper $B^D$ is used to categorify the adjoint representation of $\g$ when $\g$ is of finite type.
 Our categorification of the basic representation is in fact an extension of theirs coming from the fact that the restriction of the basic representation $V_{\Lambda_0}$ of $\hg$ to $\g$ contains the adjoint representation of $\g$ as a direct summand.
 More precisely, if you restrict our categorification of $V_{\Lambda_0}$ from $\hg$ to the copy of the adjoint representation of $\g$ sitting inside it, our complexes recover the construction in \cite{HK}.
 In this special case, the complexes have length at most two, which makes checking the relations in the adjoint representation of $\g$ much easier than checking the relations in the basic representation of $\hg$.